 - Allergies.
 Aussies can be prone to allergies (though they are common to dogs in general).
 There are three main types: food allergies, contact allergies (caused by a reaction to topical substances such as bedding, flea powders, dog shampoos, or other chemicals), and inhalant allergies (caused by airborne allergens such as pollen, dust, and mildew).
 Treatment varies according to the cause and may include dietary restrictions, medications, and environmental changes.

-While no dog is perfect and these ailments do not affect all Australian Terriers, it is imperative to do your research to find Aussies of good breeding, with a multitude of health tests in the breeding program to make sure you get the healthiest possible dog that you can.
+While no dog is perfect and these ailments do not affect all Australian Terriers, it is imperative to do your research to find Aussies of good breeding, with a multitude of health tests in the breeding program to ensure you get the healthiest possible dog that you can.

 Caring For Your Australian Terrier